 - Access to regular TV channels: You can still watch your favorite TV shows on regular TV channels using an antenna or a cable box.
 However, you will have to watch them in their allotted time slot.

-What To Do if Your Smart TV Won’t Connect to the Internet
+What To Do if it Won’t Connect to the Internet

 If you have purchased a smart TV but have problems connecting to your Wi-Fi network, you will have to do some troubleshooting:

 - Be sure you typed in the correct Wi-Fi password.

 - Unplug your modem for a few minutes, then plug it back in.

 - Turn off your router for several minutes and turn it on again.